-- General Policies.
-The General policies apply to all areas covered by the plan, unless they conflict with the geographic-specific policies, in which case the geographicspecific policies should be followed. - 2.
+- 1. General Policies.
+The General policies apply to all areas covered by the plan, unless they conflict with the geographic-specific policies, in which case the geographic-specific policies should be followed. - 2.
 Geographic-Specific Policies.
-The geographic-specific policies specify permitted uses which may be allowed on fill in specified areas within BCDC's "Bay" jurisdiction, describe in greater detail the limits on Bay fill, and guide the provision of public access, consistent with development projects.
+In the Southern Waterfront, the geographic-specific policies specify permitted uses which may be allowed on fill and replacement fill in specified areas within BCDC's "Bay" jurisdiction.
+The policies describe in greater detail the limits on Bay fill, and guide the provision of public access., consistent with development projects.
 In the Fisherman's Wharf and Southern Waterfront Areas, the geographic-specific policies apply, in greater specificity, the San Francisco Bay Plan replacement fill policies and policies regarding fill for water-oriented uses.
-In the Northeastern Waterfront, the geographic specific policies apply the San Francisco Bay Plan policies regarding filling for public trust uses.
-Other Northeastern Waterfront geographic-specific policies guide the provision of public benefits and public access required for development within that portion of the San Francisco Waterfront. - 3.
-Maps.
+In the Northeastern Waterfront and Fisherman's Wharf, the geographic specific policies apply the San Francisco Bay Plan policies regarding filling for public trust uses.
+Other Northeastern Waterfront geographic-specific policies guide the provision of public benefits and public access required for development within that portion of the San Francisco Waterfront.

+3. Maps.
 The Plan maps delineate port priority use areas, as well as areas for public recreation, open space, and public access.
 In addition, the maps also indicate permitted uses by geographic area.
 All maps should be read in conjunction with the relevant policies.
 The Plan figures illustrate certain Plan policies.